moneymikeMD/iron-cache-plugin/README.md

 Version
 ---

+1.0 First Stable Version.
+Added Maven repository for easy use.

 0.2 Added LOTS of error checking.
 Implemented and tested the Iron specific functions.

 0.1 Initial Version.
 Consider it very rough (no error checking).